belindamo/quartz/content/🧪/Experiment Proposals/Explainable Data Structures and Protocols  for 2x+ Retention Improvements to Long-Term Human Memory.md

 - **Important**: the role of spaced repetition for long-term retention

 # Implications if it works
 People everywhere are able to learn way faster!
+Yay

 # Citations